duccipline/journal/66days.md

 > Tối nay mình ngủ ở bệnh viện canh ba

 > _**"I like to sit back and enjoy the pain.
 I earned it."**_ - SEAL

+Ngày 29/12

+> They come the last days of decade!